IrisChase/IVD/README.md

         position-within: an-elephant;
     }

-This allows you to create an element for each collection of an item, and allow it to contain each child instance of said collection.
+This enumerates an element for each instance of `elephant` and each instance of `elephant::legs`.
+Notice that before the `position-within` attribute is set, the item `leg` has no visual relationship to `an-elephant`.
+Common model deduction is what allows you to position elements enumerated across a model, within elements enumerated by *that model's ancestor*.

 Suppose you want ordered items (As one often does).
 Perhaps the model has triggers defined for sorting the model according to different criteria.
 The order of elements in IVD can be bound to the model order: